MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 - Coreference resolution is a challenging task and one of the most difficult steps in a pipeline.
 But recent research in deep learning has started making it highly effective.
 - A common implementation of the coreference resolution is using neural networks.
 - A good example is the https://huggingface.co/ where we can easily visualise our text and identify the relationship and similarities between words.

+### NLP pipeline summary

+- There are different ways of developing pipelines, and we will develop our pipelines using Python libraries.
+- Different use cases require different NLP pipelines.
+- However, the most common steps include the below:
+    - 1.)
+Segmentation
+    - 2.)
+Tokenisation
+    - 3.)
+Part of speech
+    - 4.)
+Lemmatisation
+    - 5.)
+Stop words identification
+    - 6.)
+Dependency Parsing
+    - 7.)
+Name entity recognition
+    - 8.)
+Coreference resolution